afalkner1/CS6381-A3/README.md

 # CS6381-A2

 This project is a pub-sub model with a broker.
 Zookeeper is used for broker leader election.
-File CS6381.py contains all the Zookeeper and ZeroMQ middleware.
+Files broker.py, Subscriber.py and publisher.py run all the Zookeeper and ZeroMQ middleware in CS6381.py.

 ## How this project works